geomagpy/MARTAS/README.md

         mydatabase,-,-,-,-,-,active,None,120,1,MySQL,MySQL,-,0001,-,-,-,service,-

-Using this command, all tables beloning to the SensorGroup "service" will be tested for new data every 120 seconds.
+Using this command, all tables belonging to the SensorGroup "service" will be tested for new data every 120 seconds.
 New data will be send via MQTT to INTERMAGNET.
 If you have i.e. two tables, one with one-minute and one with one-second data, both assigned to group "service" contents of both tables will be send with the correct topics.